-Reinstallation is another native troubleshooting method.
+Reinstallation is another essential troubleshooting method.
 Just like it’s the case with clearing the app cache, it might be helpful sometimes.
-On top of that, when you reinstall the app, you may hit the right timing and install an updated version of the app.
+On top of that, when you reinstall the app, you always get the most recent update of the app.

 Here’s how to reinstall the Instagram app in Android:

-- On the Instagram store page, tap the Uninstall button.
+- On the Instagram page, tap the Uninstall button.

 - Now, head back to the Store and install Instagram again.

 - Sign in again with your credentials and check if the feed is loading or not.

 Solution 5 – Leave beta program for Instagram